dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

     ![Example screenshot of Safari prompt to Ignore or Allow configuration profile download.](./media/ios-09-cp-enroll-1903.PNG)

 7. After you receive confirmation that the profile downloaded, tap **Close**.

-    > [!IMPORTANT]
-    > You must install this profile within 8 minutes of downloading it.
-If you don't, the profile will be removed and you'll have to restart enrollment.

     If you're on an iOS device that runs: